LDSSA/batch4-students/README.md

 ### _Portal_

 Are you getting different results locally than what you are getting in the _Portal_?
 If so we will first ask to do a bit of troubleshooting.
 1. Ensure that you have saved the changes in the notebook
 1. Ensure that you have committed and pushed the changes
-1. Ensure that you are not using packages that are not present in the original `environment.yml` file (changes to this file or your local environment have no effect)
+1. Ensure that you are not using packages that are not present in the original `requirements.txt` file (changes to this file or your local environment have no effect)
 1. In the learning unit page in the [_Portal_](https://portal.lisbondatascience.org/) you are able to download the exercise notebook with the results of the grader